Phonon induced rank-2 U(1) nematic liquid states: Advantages and challenges of the idealized model.

-\bb{Advantages and challenges of the idealized model.} Some comments are in order before we go on to discuss more concrete experimental set-ups to realize the ideal Hamiltonian.
-First, this model has the advantage of being built upon most common elements in phonon and nematic physics.
-The Einstein phonon is the zero-dispersion limit of optical phonon, which is often a good approximation.
-More generally, optical phonons with small dispersions also work, since mild dispersion only contributes to the higher-order terms.
-The nematics DoF are common microscopic objects, ranging in their origin from molecular anisotropy in classical liquid crystals, to orbital electron DoF in transition-metal compounds [cf. Fig.~\ref{Fig_overview}(a-c) and \textbf{Discussion}].
-The tendency towards the nematic distortion can also be emergent, for instance due to the Pomeranchuk instability of a Fermi surface \cite{Pomeranchuk}.
+Several comments are in order before we continue with the discussion of the more concrete experimental platforms to realize the idealized Hamiltonian in Eq.~\eqref{EQN_ideal_phonon_nam}.
+First, this model has the advantage of being built upon rather common elements: the Einstein phonon is the zero-dispersion limit of an optical phonon, which is often a good approximation.
+More generally, optical phonons with small dispersions also work, since mild dispersion will only contribute to the higher-order terms.
+Equally, the nematics DoF are common microscopic objects, ranging in their origin from molecular anisotropy in classical liquid crystals, to orbital electron DoF in transition-metal compounds [cf. Fig.~\ref{Fig_overview}(a-c) and section~\ref{sec:discussion}].
+The tendency towards the nematic distortion can also be emergent, for instance due to the Pomeranchuk instability of a Fermi surface \cite{Pomeranchuk}, discussed in more detail in section~\ref{sec:discussion}.
 The phonon-nematic coupling in the second term of Eq.~\eqref{EQN_ideal_phonon_nam} is the lowest order coupling that respects the rotational symmetry of the system and is also generally expected, as seen in many other studies \cite{Cowley1976PhysRevB,Karahasanovic2016PhysRevB,Paul2017PhysRevLett,Carvalho2019PhysRevB,Fernandes2020}.
-Hence we expect it to be the dominant term in many experiments.
+Hence we expect it to be the dominant term in relevant experiments.

-The remaining challenge of realizing Eq.~\eqref{EQN_ideal_phonon_nam} is that while all three elements are common in experiments, the phonon-nematic coupling $\mathcal{H}_\text{ph-nem}$ is usually for acoustic phonons, while the ones needed here are optical.
-The consequence of acoustic phonons coupled to nematics has been discussed in detail in Refs.~\cite{Paul2017PhysRevLett,Carvalho2019PhysRevB,Fernandes2020}.
-There, although the coupling also yields a 4-fold-symmetric anisotropy similar to those shown in Fig.~\ref{Fig_SCGA}, the resulting effective theory is not of the form of the sought-after rank-2 $U(1)$ electromagnetism. {The reason for demanding a finite (albeit possibly small) energy $\omega_0$ of optical phonons is to ensure that integrating out these higher-energy DoF is legitimate, leading to a finite $\Lambda \equiv {\lambda^2}/{(2\rho\omega_{0}^2)}$ in Eq.~\eqref{EQN_nem_eff_r_space_ideal}.}
+We emphasize that in previous theoretical studies, the phonon-nematic coupling $\mathcal{H}_\text{ph-nem}$ was written for acoustic, rather than optical phonons, as discussed in detail in Refs.~\cite{Paul2017PhysRevLett,Carvalho2019PhysRevB,Fernandes2020}.
+There, although the coupling also yields a 4-fold anisotropic susceptibility similar to those shown in Fig.~\ref{Fig_SCGA}, the resulting effective theory is \textit{not} of the form of the sought-after rank-2 $U(1)$ electromagnetism. {The reason for demanding a finite (albeit possibly small) energy $\omega_0$ of optical phonons is to ensure that integrating out these higher-energy DoF is legitimate, leading to a finite $\Lambda \equiv {\lambda^2}/{(2\rho\omega_{0}^2)}$ in Eq.~\eqref{EQN_nem_eff_r_space_ideal}.}